Alcea setosa (Boiss.) Alef.

 Bloom Time: Spring

-Alcea setosa is an ornamental plant up to 6.7 feet (2 m) tall.
-The leaves are carried on a long petiole.
+Alcea setosa is an ornamental plant that grows up to 6.7 feet (2 m) tall.
+Leaves are carried on a long petiole.
 The blade is emarginate with a diameter of up to 8 inches (20 cm).
-The leaf margin is smooth or dentate.
-As spring nears, a tall inflorescence stalk grows, which can reach up to 10 feet (3 m) tall.
-The stalk is lignified, with alternate, sessile leaves along it, with pink flowers in their axil.
-The leaves, the inflorescence stalk and the fruits are characterized by bristly hairs on their surfaces.
+The leaf margins are smooth or dentate.
+As spring nears, a tall inflorescence stalk grows, reaching up to 10 feet (3 m) tall.
+The stalk is lignified, with alternate, sessile leaves along with and pink flowers in their axil.
+The leaves, the inflorescence stalk, and the fruits are characterized by bristly hairs on their surfaces.

 USDA hardiness zone 5a to 9b: from −20 °F (−28.9 °C) to 30 °F (−1.1 °C).